coreruleset/documentation/content/concepts/paranoia_levels.md

 If using a native CRS installation on a web application firewall, the paranoia level is defined by setting the variable `tx.paranoia_level` in the file `crs-setup.conf`.
 This is done in rule 900000, but technically the variable can be set in the Apache or Nginx configuration instead.

 If running CRS where it has been integrated into a commercial product or CDN then support varies.
 Some vendors expose the PL setting in the GUI while other vendors require a custom rule to be written that sets `tx.paranoia_level`.
 Unfortunately, there are also vendors that don't allow the PL to be set at all.
-(The CRS project considers this to be an incomplete CRS integration, since paranoia levels are a defining feature of the CRS.)
+(The CRS project considers this to be an incomplete CRS integration, since paranoia levels are a defining feature of CRS.)

 ## How Paranoia Levels Relate to Anomaly Scoring